ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 What does Calcium support?

 Calcium is commonly used to support Mineral.
 Research suggests it plays a role in several physiological pathways.
-As with all supplements, these statements have not been evaluated by the FDA and Calcium is not intended to diagnose, treat, cure, or prevent any disease.
+As with all supplements, these statements have not been evaluated by the Food and Drug Administration and Calcium is not intended to diagnose, treat, cure, or prevent any disease.

 What's the difference between Calcium Bisglycinate Chelate and Microcrystalline Hydroxyapatite Calcium?